Skip to Content

 Blueberry MCP

-Blueberry includes a built-in MCP server that gives any AI coding agent full context over your entire workspace — your editor, terminal, preview browser, and pinned apps — all through a single connection.
+Blueberry includes a built-in MCP server and CLI that give any AI coding agent full context and control over your entire workspace: your editor, terminal, preview browser, canvas, and pinned apps.

 What is Blueberry MCP?

 Blueberry MCP is a local Model Context Protocol server that runs inside Blueberry.
-It exposes 10 tools that let AI coding agents see and interact with every panel in your workspace.
+It provides workspace context through an MCP tool and a full CLI for taking actions.

-When you run an AI agent from a Blueberry terminal, the MCP server is automatically connected.
-The agent can then read your code, check terminal output, capture screenshots of your running app, and take actions — all without you copying, pasting, or switching windows.
+When you run an AI agent from a Blueberry terminal, the MCP server connects automatically and the blueberry CLI is available on PATH.
+The agent can then read your code, check terminal output, capture screenshots, draw on the canvas, and more, all without you copying, pasting, or switching windows.

 This works with any MCP-compatible coding agent, including Claude Code, Codex, and Gemini CLI.